 The Southern Bank Endowed Scholarship was established through the generosity of the Southern Bank Foundation.
-The contribution from the foundation was secured through efforts provided by Southern Bank and Trust of Macclesfield, North Carolina.
-The first preference for this scholarship is a Southern Bank employee or an employee's immediate family members.
-The second preference for the scholarship is a student from Edgecombe county.
+The contribution from the foundation was secured through efforts provided by Southern Bank and Trust of North Carolina.
+The first preference for awarding this scholarship goes to any Southern Bank employee or any employees immediate family member.
+The second preference is that the scholarship is to be awarded to a student from a county in which Southern Bank maintains an office.
 The student must have a minimum 2.50 GPA to qualify for the scholarship.